← Return to list of treatments

 Night guards

 Excessive jaw clenching and teeth grinding (bruxism) can accelerate tooth and jaw deterioration.
-To help our patients most comfortably avoid this, we customise night guards to their bite.
+To help our patients most comfortably avoid this, we offer a range of night guards to protect their bite.
 The night guard acts as a cushion between the top and bottom dental arches.

 What are the causes of teeth grinding?